Pumped at the thought of commercial and construction law? Then pay court to 4 Pump Court.

 Pupillage

-We want you to feel welcome and relaxed, and will therefore do our best to make you feel fully integrated in chambers’ life.
+talented individuals with the ability to become top-class advocates, and training them carefully, is a key part of retaining Chambers’ position as a leading set in the areas of law in which we practice.
+We want you to feel welcome and relaxed, and will therefore do our best to make you feel fully integrated in Chambers’ life.
 We want to encourage you to develop your skills and to contribute fresh ideas.

-We will be recruiting one pupil to commence pupillage in October 2023 and 2 pupils to commence in 2024
+We will be recruiting around two pupils to commence pupillage in September 2026.

 Mini-pupillages